Oily or Blemish-Prone

 This skin type may occur at any age of life but is, of course, most common during adolescence and early adulthood; as the body is growing and changing and producing new and different hormones, which alter the body's natural chemistry, this may linger even after age twenty and continue for the rest of a woman's life, depending on her body and the climate in which she lives.

 Oily skin is hard to address because it has an assortment of causes.
-For example, if the skin produces too much sebum or the cells cannot hold it, it is necessary to wash the face twice a day and replace the oil with clean, fresh hydrators.
+For example, if the skin produces too much sebum or the cells cannot hold it, washing the face twice a day and replacing the oil with clean, fresh hydrators is necessary.

 In this case, the skin is too dry.
 Again, you can train your skin to recognize the appropriate amount of oil through cleansing and moisturizing.